PilzDE/psen_scan_v2/README.md

 ```

 ## Usage
-This package is capable to read data from 1, 2, 3 and 4 PSENscans with the following configuration:
+This package is capable to read data from 1 to 4 safety laser scanners with the following configuration:

 <p align="center">
 <img src="img/Master_and_Subscribers.jpg">
 </p>